 Applications that need to be submitted outside of office hours should be made to the Civil Aviation Authority (CAA) Duty Office who can be contacted on 00 44 (0) 330 022 1500.

 An administration fee of £91 is payable in respect of each permit application made.

 How we use your information

-We may also share such information on an adhoc basis with DfT and UK Border Forces for Aviation Security purposes as part of the National Aviation Security Plan.
+We may also share such information on an ad-hoc basis with Department for Transport and UK Border Forces for Aviation Security purposes as part of the National Aviation Security Plan.